 Please make this and let me know how you like it!
 Cheers to Summer!

-Slightly sweet, slightly gingery, this cocktail is a delicious and refreshing classic!
+Slightly sweet, gingery, and refreshing, this Moscow Mule cocktail is a delicious classic!
 Don't forget the copper mugs!

 - 1 1/2 ounces Vodka, use a good brand

 - 10 ounces Ginger Beer (I prefer Fever Tree)